 Reinstalling the extension

 In the Azure Portal, uninstall and reinstall the Signal Sciences WAF site extension.
-When the extension is reinstalled, the latest version of the
+When the extension is reinstalled, the latest version of the Signal Sciences agent and IIS module will be downloaded and installed.

 Using the Azure CLI